wadehammes/base-css4/README.md

 All theme dev is done in the assets/ directory.
 You will need to create the SVG and IMG directories (svg/ and img/ respectively).
 For more information on BASSCSS, see http://basscss.com, and for more info on using CSS4 now, visit the CSS Next website at http://cssnext.io

 To include new CSS files outside of the BASSCSS defaults, comment out modules, or add optional modules, please see <code>assets/css/base.css</code>.

+You can also use .php files if you need, just change index to .php and then create your files that way (use <code>include</code> where you can to keep things DRY).